lunarphp/lunar/docs/src/extending/admin-hub.md

 ### Registering the Slot

-Once you've created your Slot, you need to tell GetCandy where it should go, you can do this in your ServiceProvider.
+Once you've created your Slot, you need to tell Lunar where it should go, you can do this in your ServiceProvider.

 ```php
 Slot::register('product.show', SeoSlot::class);